ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/kafka-etl-task.markdown

 2. **Add Topic Options**
    Click to add a per-topic option.
 3. **Collection/Topic Name**
-   This is the name of the RavenDB collection from which documents are extracted, as well as the name of the Kafka topic to which the documents are pushed.
+   This is the name of the Kafka topic to which the documents are pushed.
 4. **Delete Processed Documents**
    Enabling this option will remove from the RavenDB collection documents that were processed and pushed to the Kafka topic.
    {WARNING: }
     Enabling this option will **remove processed documents** from the database.
+    The documents will be deleted after the messages are pushed.
    {WARNING/}